-I do this thing where I make pretend phone calls just to leave a place without talking to people... because I want to leave the joint without talking to people.
+I do this thing where I make pretend phone calls just to leave a joint without talking to people…because I want to leave the joint without talking to people.
 It’s that simple.
 I don’t want your “see ya later” or accidental fist-bump-shake.
 I’m just done.
-If it’s the middle of the day, and my phone is hugged up to my ear and i'm walking toward the door, I’m not coming back.
+If it’s the middle of the day, and I’m hugging the phone towards the door, I’m not coming back.

 The return of season three of Insecure feels like that messy half of me—the normal-ass dude that runs from insecurities like any normal-ass dude.